 The weather improved around 7:45, around 5 minutes after II contacts.
 Hence each top left memorized picture shows Sun veiled by mid-level clouds.

 Around 10.30 mid-transit occurred.
-I could observe progressing Venus in reverse sequence, but I had a test in chemistry at school, which would decide about my final school grade from this subject.
+I could observe progressing Venus in reverse sequence, but I had a test in chemistry at school, which would decide my final school grade in this subject.
 I took off my gear then brought it home, next backpacked and went to school.
-This rare celestial event was clearly visible from my hometown thanks to nice weather.
+This rare celestial event was clearly visible in my hometown thanks to the nice weather.
 I took the shading glass to school with myself and finally corrupted a sports lesson a bit.
 We were doing exercises outside on the school pitch, thus a majority of my colleagues and teacher Marek Fornal were interested to take a glimpse of the Sun with smallish Venus inside.
-The second planet in our Solar System is Earth’s the closest planet, thus during the inferior conjunction with Sun is visible as a very small crescent for an eagle-eyed observatory and it is definitely visible through the precaution only when crossing the solar disk.
+The second planet in our Solar System is Earth the closest planet, thus the inferior conjunction with Sun is visible as a very small crescent for an eagle-eyed observatory and it is definitely visible through the precaution only when crossing the solar disk.
 For this reason, I could impact this lesson and encourage students to watch the Sun.
-On the car parking, a front of the High School no 5 (Zespół Szkół Ponadgimnazjalnych nr 5 w Krośnie) swimming pool building the physics teacher from our school – dr Andrzej Para was carrying out the observation, projecting the Sun into the big blank board, likewise in a primary school in Jasło (Pic.9).
+On the car parking, a front of High School no 5 (Zespół Szkół Ponadgimnazjalnych nr 5 w Krośnie) swimming pool building the physics teacher from our school – dr Andrzej Para was carrying out the observation, projecting the Sun into the big blank board, likewise in a primary school in Jasło (Pic.9).
 The Venus left the solar disk around 13:00.
 This celestial event was clearly visible for its entirety in my hometown (Pic.
 8).

 The next transit of Venus was nearly 8 years later on 6th June 2012.
 I had this transit in mind especially since I bought my first camera in 2006.
 I dreamed about a small souvenir from this rare celestial event.